tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 than 10 times the current timer value, implementations MAY reset the timer to the initial value.

+### Large Flight Sizes

+DTLS does not have any built-in congestion control or rate control;
+in general this is not an issue because messages tend to be small.
+However, in principle, some messages -- especially Certificate -- can be quite large.
+If all the messages in a large flight are sent at once, this can result in network congestion.
+A better strategy is to send out only part of the flight, sending more when messages are acknowledged.
+DTLS offers a number of mechanisms for minimizing the size of the certificate message, including the cached information extension {{?RFC7924}} and certificate compression {{?RFC8879}}.

 ### State machine duplication for post-handshake messages {#state-machine-duplication}

 DTLS 1.3 makes use of the following categories of post-handshake messages: